 Joya Mitra and Minakshi Sen?
-Each talks about how their fiction is grounded in facts.
-Their four year term in jail during the volatile 70s famous for Naxalite activism served as a brainchild for their writing.
+Each talk about how their fiction is grounded in facts.
+Their four-year term in jail during the volatile 70s famous for Naxalite activism served as a brainchild for their writing.
 Joya Mitra’s Hanyamaan and Minakshi Sen’s Jeler Bhetor Jail are highly sensitive and important works that emerged as a result.

-While Joyo Mitra who started out as a poet, now writes creative and non fictional prose her inspiration being Alice Walker, Mahasweta Devi and Shanka Ghosh, Minakshi Sen, a professor of Physiology in Tripura college claims she is a lazy writer who writes on impulse and admits to a writing block post her husbands’ sudden demise.
+While Joyo Mitra who started out as a poet, now writes creative and non-fictional prose her inspiration being Alice Walker, Mahasweta Devi and Shankha Ghosh, Minakshi Sen, a professor of Physiology in Tripura college claims she is a lazy writer who writes on impulse and admits to a writing block post her husbands’ sudden demise.

 Suchitra Bhattacharya whose many popular works have inspired movies states that her very supportive family help her juggle office work, creative writing and household chores with ease.